Anthrax vaccine

 • 0.5 mL IM at 6 and 12 months after completion of the primary series.

-• Additional booster doses (0.5mL IM) are required and should be given every 3 years to maintain immunity.
+• Additional booster doses (0.5mL IM) should be given every 3 years to maintain immunity.

 Pediatric PRIMARY SERIES